Drizin/CodegenCS/docs/Comparison-T4.md

 T4 has **poor intellisense** and tooling.

-CodegenCS templates are plain C# so they can benefit from good C# IDEs intellisense.
+CodegenCS templates are plain C# so they can benefit from amazing IDEs and intellisense.

 ## Out-of-the-box Models